A Parent's Survival Guide to Having a Kid in a Full Leg Cast

 Low to the ground and an easy option to put out or move about, our My Cot was a comfortable place our daughter contently rested often while in her cast.
 I appreciated I could easily lift her on and off of it, and eventually when she was able to move more, it was the most appropriate resting place for her to lift herself on and off of.
 I also appreciated that it had a fitted sheet (unlike our couch cushions), so that my daughter could eat and drink on it without me having to worry about the mess.

 I truly found it more helpful than I had ever imagined when we were in this situation and would genuinely recommend it as something that repurposed to serve us in this season so well.
-For anyone wanting to send a gift to someone who just broke their leg, this is one of those items parents in that moment may not think of but would greatly find use for.
+For anyone wanting to send a gift to someone who just broke their leg, this item is one of those things parents may not think in the moment of but would greatly find use for.

 Breakfast in Bed Style Tray

-Our girls love doing breakfast in bed on holidays, so having this style tray around already proved extra helpful during the many meals we ate around my daughter on the floor.
+Our girls love doing breakfast in bed on holidays, so having this easy to wipe down and store tray proved extra helpful during the many meals we ate around my daughter on the floor.
 Since she couldn’t sit in a normal chair at the dinner table very comfortably, we set up family picnics on the ground and allowed her to use this to prop her plate up and balance it over her lap while sitting up on her My Cot.

 Large Blanket for Family Picnics